go-gitea/gitea/docs/content/doc/packages/pypi.en-us.md

 ## Configuring the package registry

-To register the project’s package registry you need to edit your local `~/.pypirc` file.
+To register the package registry you need to edit your local `~/.pypirc` file.
 Add

 ```ini
 [distutils]